TorahBibleCodes/TorahBibleCodes/README.md

 ![image](https://user-images.githubusercontent.com/60758685/150645791-2807dfb4-4477-44f2-8ec4-a7931d1d0d53.png)

-3 in the first wheel, 7 in the second 12 in the biggest
+3 in the first wheel, 7 in the second 12 in the third

 22 symbols to define the hebrew alphabet and 10 hidden sefirot defined literally as NOTHING .